Aarav7162/rssi_location_triangulation/README.md

 ```

 ### Ethics & safety note
 Sniffing HTTP requests or attempting to connect to WiFi networks should only be done on devices and networks you own or have explicit permission to test.
-This project is intended for controlled lab experiments and educational use—do not use it to access or intercept other people's devices or networks without consent.
+This project is intended for controlled lab experiments and educational use;    do not use it to access or intercept other people's devices or networks without consent.

-If you want, I can also:
-- Add a concise `anchor3.ino` sniffing checklist/snippet to this README.
-- Provide a tight `anchor3.ino` sketch that prints a single status line per connection attempt and only emits HTTP payloads when new.

----
+### Brute-force note

+The reference anchor3 sketch includes an optional small password-try loop used only to connect to a tag device running a soft-AP with a password.
+This is strictly intended for controlled lab tests on devices you own.
+Brute-force techniques and password guessing are illegal and unethical when applied to devices or networks you do not own or do not have explicit permission to test.
+> If you need to test connecting to a password-protected tag during development, prefer these safe alternatives:
+> Configure the tag with a known test password so anchors do not need to guess.
+> Add a test-mode on the tag that temporarily disables WiFi security for calibration.
+> Use a USB serial console or direct access to the tag to fetch its payloads during development.